gabrielemercolino/ParticipateIGGiveaway/README.md

 # Usage

-Just click the newly created button "Open giveaways" in the extension menù and watch it do the work.
+Go to [instant gaming](https://www.instant-gaming.com), log-in if necessary and just click the newly created button "Open giveaways" in the extension menù and watch it do the work.

-If you just installed the first script you can click on the links and it will still click the participate button.

 > [!note]
 > It ***should*** work even if your connection is slow